mbychkowski/liri-bot/README.md

 [node-spotify-api](https://www.npmjs.com/package/node-spotify-api) - "A simple to use API library for the Spotify REST API."

-[request](https://www.npmjs.com/package/request) - Used for accessing OMDB api.
+[request](https://www.npmjs.com/package/request) - Used for accessing OMDB API.

 [dotenv](https://www.npmjs.com/package/dotenv) - "Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
 Storing configuration in the environment separate from code is based on The Twelve-Factor App methodology."